Ankr-network/ankr-docs/docs/learn/tutorials/erigon-bsc-tutorial/erigon-bsc.md

 ---
-title: BSC Full Node with Erigon
+title: BNB Chain Full Node with Erigon
 id: erigon-bsc
 ---

-# Launching a full node on Binance Smart Chain with Erigon
+# Launching a full node on BNB Chain with Erigon

 **By Corey Wooten**
 <br/>